brosensteiner/AmiraTclPackages/README.markdown

 # Tcl packages for my script-objects for Amira

 In order to get my Amira scipt-objects to work you must install this tcl packages.
+For working with Amira script-objects it is advisable to make a local amira directory (look in the online Amira documentation on how to do it).

 #Installation